isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ```

 Throughout this book, we will encounter more and more algebraic properties like
-involutivity, symmetry and identities.
-In fact, I would **strongly recommend**
+involutivity, symmetry, and identities elements.
+In fact, I would **strongly
-jotting them down somewhere to keep as a handy cheatsheet.
-The road to success
+recommend** jotting them down somewhere to keep as a handy cheat-sheet.
+The road
-as a fledgling mathematician is to remember what all of these things mean, and
+to success as a new mathematician is to simply to not get crushed under all of
-to look for examples of each whenever you are in a new domain.
-Discovering them
+the jargon.
+The ideas are often easy enough, but there are an awful lot of
+things you need to simultaneously keep in your head.

-allow you to reuse your entire existing vocabulary and understanding,
+Discovering new abstractions like these allow you to reuse your entire existing
-transplanting those ideas into the new area, which means you can hit the ground
+vocabulary and understanding, transplanting those ideas into the new area, which
-running.
-Indeed, much to the surprise of traditionally-educated people,
+means you can hit the ground running.
+Indeed, much to the surprise of
-mathematics is much more about these sorts of properties than it ever was about
+traditionally-educated people, mathematics is much more about things like
+identity elements and involutivity than it ever was about numbers.
-numbers.

 ## Transitivity